After falling for several years, knife crime in England and Wales is rising again. So what is happening?

 The powers enable officers to search people on the street if they have reasonable grounds to suspect they may be carrying weapons, illegal drugs, stolen property or items to be used to commit a crime.
 People can also be searched without reasonable grounds if a senior officer believes there's a risk of serious violence in a particular area.

-From 2009, the number of stops has been falling across England and Wales, especially in London, primarily because of concerns that the measures unfairly targeted young black men, wasted police resources and were ineffective at catching criminals.
+From 2009, the number of stops fell sharply across England and Wales, especially in London, primarily because of concerns that the measures unfairly targeted young black men, wasted police resources and were ineffective at catching criminals.

 Theresa May, as home secretary, led efforts to drive down the number of stops, but there's anecdotal evidence from police that young people are now more inclined to carry knives because of growing confidence they won't be stopped.

-The statistical basis for that is far from clear - but Scotland Yard and the mayor of London are now preparing to increase the use of stop and search again.
+The statistical basis for that is far from clear - but Scotland Yard, with the mayor of London's support, has begun increasing the use of stop and search again.

-The average prison term for those jailed for carrying a knife has gone up from almost five months to well over seven months, with 81% serving at least three months, compared with 57% only 10 years ago.
+The average prison term for those jailed for carrying a knife or other offensive weapon has gone up from almost five months to well over eight months, with 85% serving at least three months, compared with 53% only 10 years ago.

 Sentences for all kinds of violent crime have been getting tougher, particularly for knife crime.
 The Ministry of Justice tracks the penalties imposed for those caught carrying knives and other offensive weapons in England and Wales.

-In the year ending June 2018, 33% were jailed and a further 16% were given a suspended prison sentence.
-The figures for 2008, when the data was first compiled, were 18% and 8% respectively.
-Over the same period, there's been a steady decline in the use of community sentences, and a sharp drop in cautions, from 34% to 15%.
+In the year ending December 2018, 37% of those dealt with were jailed and a further 18% were given a suspended prison sentence.
+The figures for 2008, when the data was first compiled, were 20% and 9% respectively.
+Over the same period, there's been a steady decline in the use of community sentences, and a sharp drop in cautions, from 30% to 11%.

 Public anxiety about knife crime, legislative changes and firmer guidance for judges and magistrates have led to the stiffer sentences, although offenders under 18 are still more likely to be cautioned than locked up.